 2. BE MINDFUL OF EMPLOYEE WORKLOADS

 Sometimes it’s easy to forget how much is assigned to one employee, especially if they don’t tell you they feel overwhelmed.
-Perhaps you have a member of your team who frequently volunteers to take on new projects and assignments.
-Because you’re busy too – and it helps to have someone you trust take that project on – you might inadvertently overlook that this person already has a full plate.
-And then you give something else to that person, meanwhile a colleague asks them for help on a project, and because they’re not the best at saying no, their metaphorical plate rises so high that that person can’t get out from under everything they have to do, and they hit a breaking point.
+Perhaps you have a trusted member of your team who frequently volunteers to take on new projects and assignments.
+Because you’re busy too you might inadvertently overlook that this person already has a full plate.
+And then you give something else to that person, meanwhile a colleague asks them for help on a project, and because they’re not the best at saying no, their plate rises so high that that person can’t get out from under everything they have to do, and they hit a breaking point.

 As a manager, it is important to step back, look at your team’s individual workload levels and make sure one person isn’t consistently shouldering more than their fair share.

 Consider bringing freelancers aboard your team to help alleviate burnout among internal employees.
-Freelancers can help during big projects and crunch times, but they can also offer creative, marketing and digital expertise that can help lighten the load on your core employees.
-Highly skilled specialized freelancers can also bring a fresh eye to complicated creative and marketing challenges.
+Freelancers can help during big projects and crunch times, but they can also offer creative, marketing and tech expertise that can help lighten the load on your core employees.
+Highly skilled specialized freelancers can also bring a fresh eye to complicated challenges.